jospete/obsidize-unity-fast-noise/README.md

 # Obsidize Fast Noise

-This is a port of the [Auburn/FastNoise](https://github.com/Auburn/FastNoiseLite/tree/master/CSharp) C# implementation that adds tools for generating procedural noise configuration assets.
+This is a port of the [Auburn/FastNoise](https://github.com/Auburn/FastNoiseLite/tree/master/CSharp) C# implementation that adds tools for generating procedural noise configuration assets in Unity.

 ## Installation

 This git repo is directly installable via the unity package manager.
-Simply paste the repo url into the package manager add menu and unity will do the rest.
+Simply paste the repo url into the package manager "add" menu and unity will do the rest.

 ## Usage